walkerever/walkerever.github.io/README.md

-some open source Python projects I owned.
+some open source Python projects I owned.  all available through pip.

 ## csv-join
 join CSV files in SQL. by default use sqlite3 in memory. can be configured to use any RDBMS such as postgresql, mysql, db2, etc.